 The existence of writing automatically in trance and semi-trance states is thus real, but the question then is – where does the information come from?

-- The subconscious of the writer - As we saw with Ms Smith, the sceptics and the scientists say it comes ‘from the subconscious’, but even if it does, this makes it exceptionally useful and interesting as a means of getting at buried perceptions.
+- The subconscious of the writer - the sceptics and the scientists say it comes ‘from the subconscious’, but even if it does, this makes it exceptionally useful and interesting as a means of getting at buried perceptions.

 - People present and their perceptions - There are some cases where the person is getting the information from the people with them, although they may not realise it.
 In effect, this is inter-composer communication.
 In a group where belief is strong, people will be very open to inter-composer communication and it is much easier for a person with ‘mediumistic tendencies’ to simply pick up what is strongest in people’s perceptions and write it down.